nurhudajoantama/whess/README.md

 Simple Self-Hosted API Webhook for WhatsApp

-it's a simple self-hosted API webhook for WhatsApp, you can use it to send messages to your WhatsApp number from any application that can make HTTP requests.
+it's a simple self-hosted API webhook for WhatsApp, you can use it to send messages from your WhatsApp number from any application that can make HTTP requests.

 ### How to use